newrelic/open-install-library/docs/mongodb.md

     # Create the test PEM file for the client
     cat mongodb-test-client.crt mongodb-test-client.key > test-client.pem
     ```
-5. In your `mongod.conf` file, make sure to disable SCRAM authentication and add the following lines.
+5. In your `mongod.conf` file, make sure to disable SCRAM authentication, if enabled, and add the following lines.
 Note the paths to you newly create certificates:
     ```sh
     net:
       tls: